-More than 98% of Catholic high school students graduate, with 99% bound for two and four year colleges and universities, 7% and 92% respectively.
-Of current graduates, over 68% have received fully or partially paid college scholarships.
+Consistently, 99% of Catholic high school students in the Diocese of Providence graduate, with 97% bound for two and four year colleges and universities, 4% and 93% respectively.
+Of recent graduates, over 76% have received fully or partially paid college scholarships.